jaimin-ns/Mobile-App-Instrumentation/README.md

-## Frida instrumentation for android
+## Workshop: Frida instrumentation for android

 Welcome to the Frida instrumentation workshop for Android!
 In this workshop, you will learn how to use Frida, a powerful dynamic instrumentation tool, to manipulate the behavior of Android apps at runtime.